 Closing Mysterious Island – This is the most iconic land in Tokyo DisneySea, and although you saw it earlier in the plan, there’s something about wandering through it late at night as the park empties.
 The background noises are especially ominous, Mount Prometheus’ eruptions are especially chilling, and everything just feels more…mysterious.

 Some of these things are going to have to be cut or contracted depending upon how much time other things take, but if you’re able to do even two-thirds of the things on the Daily Trip Blueprint, you have knocked out a good chunk of Tokyo DisneySea’s highlights.
 You will notice there are some big name attractions and entire areas missing (you never step food in Mermaid Lagoon!) but that’s going to happen on a 1-day visit.
-You’ll have a great time, regardless, if you follow this itinerary.
-That’s our DTB by DTB.com Guarantee!
-(Please note that this guarantee has no cash value and is not offered to residents of any state except Wyoming.
-Also note that any day you are in Tokyo DisneySea should be amazing, so if you don’t have a great time, it’s your own fault! ;))
+You’ll have a great time, regardless, if you follow this Tokyo DisneySea 1-day itinerary.

 If you’re visiting Japan for the first time and are overwhelmed with planning, definitely check out our Tokyo Disney Resort Planning Guide.
 It covers much more than the parks, from getting there to WiFi to currency and much, much more.
 For more photos and an idea of what we did day-by-day during our first visit, read our Tokyo Disney Resort Trip Report.

 What would you include in your ideal day in Tokyo DisneySea?
+What are the must-dos for you?
+What about the attractions you’d recommend skipping?
 If you haven’t visited Tokyo DisneySea yet, what do you plan on doing?
-Share your questions and thoughts in the comments!
+Any questions?
+Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!